NazarenaAranda/holbertonschool-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 -----
 stops the loop

+The double parenthesis of the loops can be straight parenthesis, I recommend this when using "if", because when we are going to use these, the condition of the cycle will be different, instead of putting "<" in this case it will be "-le".

 for :
 -----
 We have the letter "a" as our iterator, we use the for as a loop to tell it first when we want our variable to start iterating, then the condition and finally to go forward.
 This is the same as with C, but the difference is that it goes with double parenthesis and without semicolon at the end.